info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 Poverty: https://worldpopulationreview.com/country-rankings/poverty-rate-by-country

 ## The Dataset
-Our dataset is related to our project domain because it
+Our dataset is related to our project domain because it illustrates the number of cases of disease to a country.
+This can help us answer our questions on how poverty, access to clean water and sanitation methods, and diagnosis of cholera/ diarrheal disease are related.

 ## Expected Implications